Types of Degrees Computer Engineering Majors Are Getting

-It is possible that some of these people may have taken positions that were not related to computer engineering tech.
+One thing to note here is that not all of these people may be working in careers related to computer engineering tech.

 Salaries According to BLS

-Average salaries range from $65,720 to $108,080 (25th to 75th percentile) for careers related to computer engineering tech.
+Computer Engineering Tech majors often go into careers where salaries can range from $65,720 to $108,080 (25th to 75th percentile).
 This range includes all degree levels, so the salary for a person with just a bachelor’s degree may be a little less and the one for a person with an advanced degree may be a little more.